dustinpfister/blog_posts/_posts/threejs-examples-waves.md

 ### 1.1 - version numbers matter

-When working out this example for the first time I was using revision 98 of three.js.
+When working out this example for the first time I was using revision 98 of three.js, and the last time I can aroind to do some editing on this post I have found that this example still works okay on revision 127.
 Threejs is a library that is a very fast moving target when it comes to development, it seems like to new revision is coming out every few months.
 If the code here breaks the first thing that you should check is the version number, because this was working for me when it comes to the version of threejs that I was using at the time.

 ## 2 - The wave Example